Oren Burbank Cheney: Political career

 Cheney's political efficacy started at a young age, but his first official political declaration was to be his first vote in which he cast a vote for James G. Briney, a member of the Liberty Party.
 Briney lost the elections in the Maine House of Representatives, however, one year later, Cheney was nominated without anyone telling him he was nominated.
 He won the elections in early December 1851, and while on trip to speak with community leaders in Augusta, aids told him that he had been nominated and elected to the legislature.
 They took a detour and he was inducted as a Member of the Maine House of Representatives representing the 86th district of Augusta, Maine later that day.
 His early tenure in the legislature as a Free Soil politician was tacked to state prohibition, he first bills drafted and passed limited the outlawed the sale of alcohol in Maine, with the Maine Liquor Law, and regulated the consumption of it on a district-by-district basis.
 Cheney also went on to begin to make speeches in the legislature on the principles of abolitionism and egalitarianism to mixed reception.
 When a congressman asked him to stop giving speeches on the abolition of slavery and the prohibition of alcohol, Cheney replied: "a pile of gold as high as the mountains would not tempt me to stop speaking upon those topic."

-During his tenure as a state respective he acquired his fathers Free Will Baptist newspaper, The Morning Star.
+During his tenure as a state representative he acquired his father's Free Will Baptist newspaper, The Morning Star.
 He used the newspaper as a medium for him to print his speeches in the legislature and to write articles supporting abolitionism.
 His assumption of the newspaper drew attention of a past acquaintance, Frederick Douglass.
 Cheney asserted in his first printing as owner: We shall speak against slavery, as we have hitherto done.
-We can find no language that has the power to express the hatred we have towards so vile and so wicked an institution-We hate it-we abhor, we lather it-wedetest it and despise it as a giant sin against God.
+We can find no language that has the power to express the hatred we have towards so vile and so wicked an institution-We hate it-we abhor, we lather it-we detest it and despise it as a giant sin against God.
 His later career in the Maine House of Representatives, secured $2,000 for his academy in Lebanon, regulated liquor traffic, and advocated for temperance.
 He left his academy shortly after founding it in strong financial conduction and under the care of the local community.